categories

 Setting it up is straightforward.
 To begin a remote session, simply share a connection URL with the remote client.

 HelpWire ensures high-speed connections between Mac (and Windows) computers.
-It supports multiple monitors and offers copy-paste file transfer among its other top-tier features.
+It supports remote desktop on multiple monitors and offers copy-paste file transfer among its other top-tier features.

 What we like: